vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 When deployed on VMware NSX-T Networking, Tanzu Kubernetes Grid uses the NSX-T logical segments and gateways to provide connectivity to Kubernetes control plane VMs, worker nodes, services, and applications.
 All hosts from the cluster where Tanzu Kubernetes clusters are deployed are configured as NSX-T transport nodes, which provide network connectivity to the Kubernetes environment.

-Tanzu Kubernetes Grid leverages NSX Advanced Load Balancer to provide L4 load balancing for the control plane HA of the Kubernetes clusters and L7 ingress to the applications deployed in the workload clusters.
-Users access the applications by connecting to the virtual IP address (VIP) of the applications provisioned by NSX Advanced Load Balancer.
+You can configure NSX Advanced Load Balancer in Tanzu Kubernetes Grid as:

+- A load balancer for workloads in the clusters that are deployed on vSphere.

+- The L7 ingress service provider for the workloads in the clusters that are deployed on vSphere.

+- The VIP endpoint provider for the control plane API server.

+Each workload cluster integrates with NSX Advanced Load Balancer by running an Avi Kubernetes Operator (AKO) on one of its nodes.
+The cluster’s AKO calls the Kubernetes API to manage the lifecycle of load balancing and ingress resources for its workloads.

 ## NSX Advanced Load Balancer Components